Adrita-Khan/Astroinformatics/README.md

 - **Scripts**: Useful Python scripts that automate data processing tasks, visualize astronomical phenomena, and create simulations.
 - **Papers and References**: A collection of papers, articles, and books for extended reading, providing a theoretical background to complement the practical exercises.
  ```
-## Contributing

-We welcome contributions from fellow astronomy enthusiasts, programmers, and students.
-Contributions can include bug fixes, new features, additional examples, or enhancements to existing content.

-If you'd like to contribute:
-1. Fork the repository.
-2. Create a new branch (`feature-branch-name`).
-3. Make your changes and commit.
-4. Submit a pull request, explaining the improvements.

 ## Requirements